sitepoint/vagrant-lxc-base-boxes/README.md

 make xenial
 ```

-Will build a Ubuntu Xenial x86_64 box with aptitude and htop as
+The above command will build a Ubuntu Xenial x86\_64 box with aptitude
-additional packages pre-installed.
-You can also specify the packages
+and htop as additional packages pre-installed.
+You can also specify
-in a file xenial_packages.
+the packages in a file xenial\_packages.

-Unwanted packages can also be removed via the REMPACKAGES variable
+Unwanted packages can be removed via the REMPACKAGES variable should
-should the lxc-download template pull in something undesirable.
+the lxc-download template try to pull in something undesirable.

 ## Pre built base boxes